Remmeauth/remme-core/docs/user-guide/cloud/digital-ocean.rst

    :align: center
    :alt: Enable droplet backup

-Check a checkbox ``Monitoring`` to enable the server to collect server performance metrics.
+Then generate your personal ``SSH key`` and add it to the server.
+Visit the :doc:`/user-guide/troubleshooting` section to find information about your ``SSH key`` and instructions on how to generate it.

 .. image:: /img/user-guide/cloud/digital-ocean/droplet-ssh-key.png
    :width: 100%
    :align: center
    :alt: Droplet SSH key

-Then generate your personal ``SSH key`` and add it to the server.
-Visit the :doc:`/user-guide/troubleshooting` section to find information about your ``SSH key`` and instructions on how to generate it.

 An example of your ``SSH key`` and how to add it to the droplet is illustrated in the image below.